Viyasan15/simple-portfolio-website/README.md

 # My Portfolio website

-Welcome to my port o website!
+Welcome to my portfolio website!
 This project is a simple two-page site that includes a homepage and a contact page.
 It was created using the and css to provide a clean and straightforward user experience.

 ## Pages